sudo-arash/EassyPyAI/README.md

 ## Overview

-**EasyPy AI** is a Python application that generates paragraphs based on user-defined topics.
+**EssayPy AI** is a Python application that generates paragraphs based on user-defined topics.
 By using the Datamuse API, it fetches related words and constructs meaningful(sometimes) sentences, allowing for creative text generation on various subjects.

 ## Features